 The tutorial code is already available on Github here.

 Fork the tutorial code on your favourite repo using the Fork button.
 Now you have a copy of the tutorial on your own repo.

 If you don't have a Heroku account please create one.
 Once you created your account you will move to the application's dashboard here.

 In the top right corner menù of the Heroku Dashboard press New > Create new app option:

 Now choose a name for your application.
-You can choose whatever name you prefer, but my-tiledesk-proxy will not be obiviously available 🙂
+You can choose whatever name you prefer, we choose my-tiledesk-proxy:

-Leave all other settings as default and finally push the Create app button.
+Leave all other settings as default and push the Create app button.

-Now in the "Deployment method" section select Github (image label: 1).
-In the "Connect to Github" form insert the exact name of the repo you just forked, that is "tiledesk-dialogflow-proxy-tutorial" and press Search (image label: 2).
-If everything is correct heroku will show your repo just below the search filed.
-Press "Connect" (image label: 3).
+Now in the "Deployment method" section select Github.
+In the "Connect to Github" section insert the exact name of the repo you just forked - tiledesk-dialogflow-proxy-tutorial - and press Search.
+If everything is correct Heroku will show your repo just below the search filed.
+Press "Connect".

 Now that your Heroku's app is connected to Github you can enable automatic deploys, so Heroku will restart your app every time you push new code on the repo.